anavallasuiza/cSans/README.md

 The file "csans.helpers.css" contains some helpers for generical purposes:

-* Float the elements using .left, .right or .right-right (Floats the element and align its contain to right)
 * .image: Image replacement.
 You must specify the width, height and background-image:

 ```CSS